NickGoumas/ardupilot-video-overlay/README.md

 # ardupilot-video-overlay
 Quick and dirty python script I wrote to overlay ardupilot (pixhawk) log data over my GoPro video.

 Requires pandas, numpy and moviepy libraries.
-Currently I just use this with the quadcopter I've been building but it should work with any ardupilot log once convereted to a csv.
+Currently I just use this with the quadcopter I've been building but it should work with any ardupilot log once converted to a csv.

 Tool to convert Bin to CSV found here: https://github.com/PX4/Firmware/tree/master/Tools/sdlog2